jakep3/Project-4/README.md

 __CONCLUSIONS__

 There were two parts to this project.
 The purpose of the first part was to evaluate Hydrophone data from the OOI Broadband Hydrophone website and discover the effects of wind and rain on underwater noise.
 The purpose of the second part to this project was to find and evaluate short periods of time where there was marine mammal vocalization, airgun noise, and earthquake/volcano eruption noise.
 PSD vs frequency plots were created which were able to be evaluated to understand the effects of wind and rain.
-It appears that the relation is ( INSERT RESULT 1).

-Spectrograms were created for part two in order to observe sounds in the water at different frequencies and relate them to the Wenz Curve.
+It appears that the relation is both wind and rain create more noise underwater.
+It appears that the wind may decrease the spectral level, and it appears that the rain increases the spectral level.
+The wind has the greater effect on the underwater noise levels.
+Also, it is apparent that different depths are affected differently by the wind and rain at the surface.
+This is important because it allows us to know how we may affect animals at depth with airgun noise, ships, and other noises.
+The spectrograms were created for part two in order to observe sounds in the water at different frequencies and relate them to the Wenz Curve.
+The Wenz Curve is a valueable tool that allows for understanding frequencies of various events underwater.
 Hydrophone data is very valuable and provides a lot of information about ocean activities, marine life, and more.

 __REFERENCES__